meyer-lab-cshl/BATMAN-paper/README.md

 conda activate BATMAN-env
 ```

-In the Conda environment with Python v3.11 installed, run the following command to install BATMAN.
+In the newly created Conda environment named 'BATMAN-env' with Python v3.11 installed, run the following command to install BATMAN.

 ```
 pip install pybatman